 Multiple Han Chinese leaders claimed Manchuria and harrassing Japanese property with a tax or agitating people into anti-Japanese.

-People and railroad were often terrorized by local bandits or those agitated by anti-Japanese fractions.
+Passengers on railroad were often terrorized by local bandits or those agitated by anti-Japanese fractions.